timothywong731/geospatial_optimization/README.md

 -   `geospatial_optimization.plotting`: Provides functions for visualizing operational areas, sensor placements, and coverage.
 -   `geospatial_optimization.helpers`: Includes utility functions used across the project.
 -   `geospatial_optimization.mobile_optimization`: Tools for selecting scanning
     positions and planning routes for moving sensors.
+Each sensor has its own depot and routes stay within the operational area.
 See `mobile_demo.ipynb` for a short example.